 When it comes to Deaf/HoH accessibility, The Division 2 is one of the most accessible online multiplayer games I've seen.
 Ubisoft has again raised the accessibility bar and and again shown their commitment to listening to the disabled community.

-Review copy of The Division 2 was provided courtesy of Ubisoft.
+Review copy of The Division 2 and Expansion provided courtesy of Ubisoft.

 “Washington D. C. is on the brink of collapse.
 Lawlessness and instability threaten our society, and rumors of a coup in the capitol are only amplifying the chaos.”Ubisoft

 Believe it or not, this isn’t a real headline.
 It’s the description for The Division 2 coming March 15th from Ubisoft.
 As in the first game, in